The role of the galaxy stellar mass function in determining the cosmological distribution of astrophysical transients with applications to fast radio bursts and merging binary black holes: Conclusions

 \section{Conclusions}

 In this work, we showcase the importance of galaxy SMF in population studies of a cosmological distribution of FRBs and BBH mergers.
 Previous works have neglected this aspect in interpreting their results and have used the observed global SFRD and SMD which is just a function of redshift.
 In doing so, it is implicitly assumed that all galaxies can potentially act as hosts.
 However, at least for FRBs, empirical observations point to the possibility of host galaxies with stellar mass peaked around $10^{10}$ $M_{\odot}$.
-We find that the relevant SMD from these galaxies is a factor of 3-4 less than the SMD used in previous studies at $z\approx 0$.
-Therefore, in order to match the observed volumetric rate of FRBs, these host galaxies have to be more efficient in producing FRBs than previously thought.
+With the simplifying assumption that FRBs form in galaxies with a specific stellar mass distribution, we find that the relevant SMD with these galaxies is a factor of 3-4 less than the SMD used in previous studies at $z\approx 0$.
+Therefore, in order to match the observed volumetric rate of FRBs, these host galaxies may have to be more efficient in producing FRBs than previously thought.

 We also show that FRB sources do not fully track the stellar mass distribution of galaxies which is in accordance with previous works.
 We also find that using the typically assumed SFRD fit in population studies will bias our interpretation of inferred parameters.
 This is due to the redshift evolution of galaxy SMF which captures independent information as compared to the redshift dependence in standard SFRD fit.
 In addition, we study a couple of cases with redshift evolution of stellar mass of FRB hosting galaxies.
 For mild redshift dependence, we do not see any significant deviation from our fiducial case with no redshift evolution.
 However, we need a bigger sample of localized FRBs at $z\gtrsim 1$ to see if there is a stronger redshift dependence.
 Our results are not limited to FRBs and generally applicable to population studies using Gamma Ray Bursts \citep{PGSGVNSMCG2016,WP2010,PD2021}, Gravitational wave events \citep{LIGO2023}.
 We consider a hypothetical scenario where BBH mergers as detected by LIGO collaboration is hosted in similar galaxies as a sample of localized FRBs.
 We find that such a scenario can reasonably explain the present data well.
-This opens up an interesting possibility to infer BBH host galaxy properties using GW data alone.